 Under a Bankruptcy your assets will only be sold if there is a financial benefit after fees and charges have been taken into account.
 For instance, if your house is in negative equity then there would be little point selling the property if it would not raise money for the benefit of your creditors.

 If you are in employment it's likely you will be asked to make a contribution towards your Bankruptcy for 3 years.

 Bankruptcy in England, Wales and Northern Ireland is different to Scotland.

-In England, Wales and Northern Ireland you can visit your local court to enter Bankruptcy and the fee is £700.
-However in England, Wales and Northern Ireland, if your debt is below £15,000 you can enter a Debt Relief Order (DRO) which costs you £90.
+In England, Wales and Northern Ireland you can visit your local court to enter Bankruptcy.
+However in England, Wales and Northern Ireland, if your debt is below £19,000 you can enter a Debt Relief Order (DRO) which costs you £90.

-Bankruptcy lasts for 1 year, however If it's decided that you have an affordable level of disposable income and can contribute towards your debt, then you will be asked to pay this for 3 years.
-This is called an Income Payment Order.
+Bankruptcy lasts for 1 year, however If it's decided that you have an affordable level of disposable income and can contribute towards your debt, then you will be asked to pay this for 4 years.
+This is called an debtor contribution order (DCO).